 Zodiac-inspired jewels and pieces that feature birthstones are a spiritual evolution from the pendants that have been popular for many years.
 Women want to wear jewelry that feels unique, and in a world where we’re all searching to feel understood, horoscopes and astrology offer the recognition we crave.

-Sarah & Sebastian is another brand to render zodiac constellations in diamonds, while its birthstone collection sets colored gemstones, each corresponding to a different month, on delicate gold chains.
+Sarah & Sebastian is another brand to render zodiac constellations in diamonds.
 Meanwhile, Andrea Fohrman’s moon-phase collection reminds the wearer of the cycle in the lunar calendar at the time of their birth: another celestial event that’s believed to influence one’s personality.

 The models featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown